 Water Resources Management

 The WRM program provides a core understanding of the natural science shaping the water cycle as well as the social contexts and processes that drive changes in water availability and use.
-WRM is one of eight available concentrations in the two-year residential Master of Environmental Management (MEM) program.
+WRM is one of seven available concentrations in the two-year residential Master of Environmental Management (MEM) program.

 Because water is local, every place has a unique set of water management challenges.
 Our foremost goal is to equip students with the fundamental concepts and analytical tools needed to approach any water problem.
 Students enjoy a small class size and a low student-faculty ratio as they build this core foundation and develop additional skills and topic-specific expertise relevant to their interests and career goals.